iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 5 reviews"/>
 </p>

+> Red es DVR DVR you vf you have any other information you can get the best regards<br> :date: __2020-11-29 09:24:49__

 > Used it a few times at the library, worked quickly, easily, and without issue.
 Wish more places would use this.<br> :date: __2020-11-10 07:32:34__

 > Now that you remember frequent guests (eg, my husband) it takes under 5 seconds to check in.
 Great job.<br> :date: __2020-10-29 02:09:59__